-The Board has determined that each of the following directors that served during our last fiscal year has no material relationship with us (either directly or as a partner, shareholder or officer of an organization that has a relationship with us) and is, or was during the period of their service during 2019, independent under our Director Independence Standards and the independence standards of the New York Stock Exchange (NYSE): Richard Todd Bradley, Mark S. Burgess, Matthew A. Doheny, Jeffrey D. Engelberg, George Karfunkel, Philippe D. Katz, Jason New and William G. Parrett.
-As our employee, James V. Continenza, our Executive Chairman, is not independent.
-Our former employee, Jeffrey J. Clarke, was not independent during the period of his service during 2019.
+The Board has determined that each of the following nominees and directors, including those that served during our last fiscal year, has no material relationship with us (either directly or as a partner, shareholder or officer of an organization that has a relationship with us) and is, or was during the period of their service during 2020, independent under our Director Independence Standards and the independence standards of the New York Stock Exchange (NYSE): Richard Todd Bradley, Jeffrey D. Engelberg, B. Thomas Golisano, George Karfunkel, Philippe D. Katz, Kathleen B. Lynch, Jason New, William G. Parrett, Darren L. Richman, and Michael E. Sileck, Jr. As our employee, James V. Continenza, our Executive Chairman and Chief Executive Officer, is not independent.
 In determining the independence of the non-management directors, the Board considered Mr. Karfunkel's shareholdings and the affiliations of Messrs.
-Bradley, Engelberg, Katz and New, as affiliates of entities that hold or held an equity interest in our company (discussed under Certain Relationships and Related Transactions), and determined that such shareholdings and affiliations did not affect the independence of these directors and nominees.
+Bradley, Engelberg, Golisano, Katz, Lynch, New and Richman, as affiliates of entities that hold or held an equity interest in our company (discussed under Certain Relationships and Related Transactions), and determined that such shareholdings and affiliations did not affect the independence of these directors and nominees.